PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

 **Insight:**

-- The three credit bureaus (Equifax, TransUnion,and Experian) have the highest number of complaints.
+- The three major credit bureaus (Equifax, TransUnion,and Experian) have the highest number of complaints.
-- Most companies have high timely response rates (> 97%).
+- Most firms have high timely response rates (> 97%).
-- Large national banks such as Bank of America and Wells Fargo have higher complaints and slightly lower response rates, possibly because of the volume of customers.
+- Large national banks like Bank of America and Wells Fargo show slightly lower response rates, possibly due to the volume of customers.

-Financial institutions need to provide accurate credit reports and better customer service, rather than addressing the issues after complaints.
+- Indicates need for proactive customer service, not just reactive complaint handling.